jdrichardsappacad/react-2021/week-15/practices/05-react-redux-useSelector-useDispatch/README.md

 Import `useSelector` from `react-redux`.
 Below the `useDispatch`, create a variable called `articles` and assign it the value of an invoked `useSelector`.
 The `useSelector` takes a callback function as an argument.
-The first argument in argument in the callback function is the entire Redux `state`.
+The argument in the callback function is the entire Redux `state`.
 Place state as the argument of the callback function, then return `console.log('state', state)`.
 Now take a look in the browser devtools' Console.
-The state flad should show the entire state of the `store`.
-However, you only need the `entries` state from the `articleReducer`.
+The log should show the entire state of the `store`.
+However, you only need the `entries` key from the `articleReducer`.
 Notice in the console that, in order to key into the article state, you must first key into the reducer function.
-This function was named in the `store/index.js` file in the `combineReducers` function.
-In the `useSelector` console, key into the state by adding `articleState`, which is how it was named in the `store/index.js` file.
+This function was named `articleState` in the `store/index.js` file in the `combineReducers` function.
+In the `useSelector` console, key into the state by adding `articleState`.
 Now when you check the devtools Console, you should only see the `articleReducer` state.
 Key into the `entries` array in the `useSelector`.
 In the Browser, only the `entries` array should now show.
 Finally, inside the `useSelector`, remove the `console.log('state')` part and just return the portion that returns the `entries` array.